-To complement whole-of-population efforts such as public policy, commercial interest or the built environment, and family-individual efforts such as family treatment services, a subpopulation approach to alcohol culture change is recommended.
+To complement efforts at the societal level, such as public policy to change alcohol availability or efforts at the family-individual levels such as family treatment services, a subpopulation approach to alcohol cultural change is recommended.
 Projects should consider targeting groups at most risk of alcohol-related harm, with a focus on the social and environmental factors that shape their drinking cultures.